NXT UK TV preview: The card for today's Peacock and WWE Network show - Pro Wrestling Dot Net

 The following matches and events are advertised for today’s NXT UK television show.

--Teoman vs. Nathan Frazer in the Heritage Cup No.1 Contender tournament opening round match.
+-Sam Gradwell vs. Wolfgang in a NXT UK Heritage Cup No. 1 Contender tournament match.

 Powell’s POV: NXT UK streams Thursday afternoons at 2CT/3ET on Peacock and WWE Network.
 Dot Net contributor Laurence Gibbons’ review will be available later today, and his members’ exclusive audio reviews are typically available by Friday morning.